Interpause/interpause-components/README.md

 Most of my components will have a `type` and `variant` prop. `type` refers to mainly the accent, allowing you to customize which accent is used for the component. `variant` refers to the style of the component, for example, an outlined button with transparent background versus one that is filled in.

-The root element of container components will have `.root` added to them.
-As for other components, use the browser's devtools to inspect the classes added.
-These classes were added to make it easier to style the component from the outside if needed.
+All components will pass the `className` prop to the root element, allowing you to style them directly using the `tw` or `css` props.
+Components that contain other sub-components that makes sense to be stylable will attach classes to those sub-components so that they can be styled from outside.
+In that case, the classes will be mentioned in the documentation.
+Else, you could use the browser's debtools to inspect the classes added.